enocserrano/LT_Project/README.md

 # Proyect-LT

 ##Problem
-The Legal requirements came up from differents chanels, with out priority neither context.
+Legal requests often arrive through multiple channels, without clear priority or proper context, wich leads to poorly managed legal risk.
 ##PoC Target
-Classify legal requirements since intake and assign a risk level
+To classify legal request since intake stage and assign an explainable risk level.

 ##Scope
--Personal PoC
+-Personal Proof of Concept
--Not relevant data
+-No real data
--Not Advanced ML
+-Not Advanced Machine Learning
--focus on explainability and low cost
+-focused on explainability and low cost

-##Its not
+##This not
 -A product
 -A productive system
--Definitive solution
+-A definitive solution

 PoC legal intake y risk